 - STUDENT ACTIVITY: Plan and produce a role-play: what would it score?

 Submit your questions for the experts

 - Interactive Pair-work translation activities

-- Examine grammar pitfalls – what is wrong and why?
+- Examine Spanish grammar pitfalls – what is wrong and why?

 - Think like an examiner: how do the questions catch students out?

-- Answering the different questions: what the examiners want
+- The shorter writing tasks: what the examiners want

-- Which is the best?
+- STUDENT ACTIVITY Which is the best?
 Student marking exercise

 - Complexity is the key – how to make writing better